-It almost seems impossible to avoid messing up your nails after you’ve just finished polishing them to perfection.
+It seems impossible to avoid messing up your nails after you’ve polished them to perfection.
 This definitely used to be me before I switched over to gel polish.
-For those who don’t know what gel polish is, it’s a nail (gel) polish that is immediately dried after the top coat is cured.
-Uhhhh, yes please!
+For those who don’t know what gel polish is, it’s a polish that is immediately dried after the top coat is cured.

-When light cured polish was first available to the nail industry, I immediately ran to the professional beauty supplier and started practising on myself, family and friends until I perfected it.
-I have done hundreds upon hundreds of gel polish sets on my clients over the years and I learned a lot along the way.
+When light cured polish was first available to the nail industry, I immediately ran to the professional beauty supplier and started practising on myself, family and friends until I got the swing of things.
+I have done lots of sets and learned what not to do as time went on.

-Now that a lot of you have purchased these gel kits to get instantly dried nails at home, there’s many questions that come along with it.
+Doing your own gel manis at home is great, but there’s lots to know before you start.
 I want to share some tips with you so your manicure can be long lasting and beautiful for days to come!

 Tip #1 -Choose a shape/length that’s right for you

 There are many shapes and lengths to choose from, but it’s important to know which shape/length is going to work with your lifestyle.
-A round, short nail is a strong and low maintenance shape compared to a longer stiletto one.
-I have always worn my own nails short and square (because they are weaker) and make sure to soften the edges so they aren’t too sharp.
+A round, short nail is strong and low maintenance shape compared to a longer stiletto one.
+I have always worn my own nails short and square (because they are weaker).
+I also make sure to soften the edges so they aren’t too sharp.

 Tip #2 – Prep is E.V.E.R.Y.T.H.I.N.G.

 I don’t care how annoying you think this step is, it’s the absolute most important part of the entire process.
-The intention with prep is to remove all moisture and push back the cuticles to reveal a smooth nail plate.
-A dry manicure is best when working with gel polish, so do not soak your nails in any liquid prior to application.
-I repeat, do not soak your nails!
+The intention of prep is to remove all moisture and push back the cuticles to reveal a smooth nail plate.
+A dry manicure is best when working with gel polish.

 A cuticle tool (or an e-file) will be extremely helpful to push back the cuticles and then a cuticle nipper to remove the excess from the nail.
 Lightly buff the nail (I use a 100/180 grit buffer) to remove any shine and debris.
 Lastly, dip a lint-free gauze (or cut paper towel into little squares) into acetone/alcohol and remove any additional oil or dust off the nail.